pretix/pretix-docs/docs/guides/widget.md

 #### Always open a new tab

 By default, the checkout process will open in a new tab on devices with smaller screens.
-If you want the checkout process to always open a new tab regardless of screen size, you can pass the `disable-iframe` attribute:
+If you want the checkout process to always open in a new tab regardless of screen size, you can pass the `disable-iframe` attribute:

 ```
 <pretix-widget event="https://pretix.eu/demo/democon/" disable-iframe></pretix-widget>
 ```

-#### Always show events info
+#### Always show event info

 By default, the widget will only display event info such as title, location, and front page text if it is linked to an event series.
 You can pass the optional `display-event-info` attribute to change this behavior.